WHT-RBT/My-React-Portfolio/README.md

 <br>

 - ### About Me
-    In the "About Me" section, you'll find a little information about excitement in this journey, and as my new skills as the develop.
+    In the "About Me" section, you'll find a little information about the excitement in this journey.
 To make it more personal, I've also included an image that resonates with my personality.
 <br>

 - ### Portfolio